-- 1. Stealing is not permitted. - 2.
-Base runners may take a lead but the runner's foot may not cross the lead line (6' or as drawn) until the ball is hit.
-A team warning will be given for the first offense, after which runners will be called out when crossing the lead line early. - 3.
+- 1. Stealing is permitted. - 2.
+Base runners may take a lead at their own peril but the runner's foot may not cross the lead line (10' or as drawn) until the ball crosses the plate.
+The base runner will be called out if he crosses the lead line early.
+There will be no warning. - 3.
+Pick-off plays if the pitcher throws to a base, the base runner is not forced back to the base; he must be tagged out. - 4.
+If the pitcher does not pitch from a stretch position, the lead line rule does not apply and the runner can steal at his own peril. - 5.
 Base runners may advance at their own risk as long as the ball remains in the field of play or until time is called by the umpire.
-Time can not be granted until the ball is returned to the infield. - 4.
-Major league rules apply for overthrows that leave the field of play. - 5.
+Time cannot be granted until the ball is returned to the infield. - 6.
+Major league rules apply for overthrows that leave the field of play. - 7.
 Batting helmets must be worn by all batters and base runners while on the field of play and play is ongoing (time is not called).
-Any base runner intentionally (umpire's judgment) removing his helmet while play is ongoing will be called out. - 6.
-At the coach's option, the catcher may be replaced by a courtesy runner with two outs.
-Last batted out is the courtesy runner. - 7.
-Infield fly rule: An INFIELD FLY is a fair fly ball (not including a line drive nor an attempted bunt) which can be caught by an infielder with ordinary effort, when first and second, or first, second and third bases are occupied, before two are out (i.e. no outs or one out).
-The pitcher, catcher and any outfielder who stations himself in the infield on the play shall be considered infielders for the purpose of this rule.
+Any base runner intentionally (umpire's judgment) removing his helmet while play is ongoing will be called out.